spences10/sveltekit-reactions/README.md

 Jamie Barton for the reactions post on the Grafbase blog.

-Geoff Rich for the awesome guide on the Upstash blog.
+Geoff Rich for the rate limit guide on the Upstash blog.